Click on one of the buttons below to see more information about Elections and Voting in the Town of Florence:

 Where the Voter wants the ballot mailed to, if it’s a PO Box that needs to be indicated (absentee ballots do not forward in the mail)

-What elections the voter wants to receive the ballot for—i.e. this election, all elections in 2022, etc.
+What elections the voter wants to receive the ballot for—i.e. this election, all elections in 2024, etc.

 Photo ID: If the voter has voted by mail as an absentee in the past, the ID may already be on file.
 Otherwise a copy of the photo ID must be included with the absentee request.

 *The United States Postal Service recommends mailing your ballot at least one week before Election Day.
 It can take a week to mail something from Florence back to Florence.
+RECENTLY, it has taken a couple of weeks or more for mail to be delivered.
+Plan accordingly when mailing your ballots.

 Absentee By-Mail Deadlines:

-March 30, 2023 at 5 p.m. - To request an absentee ballot by-mail for regular and overseas voters.
+October 31, 2024 at 5 p.m. - To request an absentee ballot by-mail for regular and overseas voters.

-March 31, 2023 at 5 p.m. - To request an absentee ballot by-mail for indefinitely confined voters, calendar year voters and military voters (not on active duty).
+November 1, 2024 at 5 p.m. - To request an absentee ballot by-mail for indefinitely confined voters, calendar year voters and military voters (not on active duty).

 Please Note: if you wait until the deadline to request an absentee ballot by mail, there may not be enough time for you to receive it, vote it, and return it to us by 8:00 p.m. on Election Day*